 "How can you be sure?
 You didn't even look!"
 Astartes whined.
 Struggling to turn in the saddle behind his father, Astartes craned his neck to look back through the night.
 The dirt track meandered this way and that, winding through the Emberfen Forest.
 The path was hard to make out amongst the muddy browns of the woodland, made all the more difficult by the thick canopy obscuring the glow of the stars and moon overhead.

 Nicolas shook his head, scratching idly at his flame-red moustache.
-"Don't let your eyes play tricks on you, son there's no
+"Don't let your eyes play tricks on you, son there's nothing out there."

 SouvenirsWhen her mom went to check the mail at breakfast, she returned with a thin box in her arms.</i>